Kagaku-idiot/Seiba/README.md

     "ytdl-core": "^4.4.3"

 To set it up go to config.json and set the prefix to whatever you want but for the token replace "Token here" To your actual bot token!

+[NEVER SHARE YOUR BOT TOKEN IN THE PUBLIC]

 Enjoy :D